tensorpack/tensorpack/.github/ISSUE_TEMPLATE.md

-Potential Bugs/Feature Requests/Usage Questions Only:
+An issue has to be one of the following:
+1. Unexpected Problems / Potential Bugs
+2. Feature Requests
+3. Usage Questions

 Any unexpected problems: __PLEASE ALWAYS INCLUDE__:
 1. What you did: